isomorphic-software/smartclient-docs/kb_topics/skinning.md

 ### Description
 Skinning (aka "theming" or "branding") is the process of modifying SmartClient's default look and feel to match the desired look and feel for your application.
 SmartClient supports an extremely powerful and simple skinning system that allows designers with a basic grasp of CSS and JSON to skin any SmartClient component.

-See the [Skin Editor overview](skinEditor.md#kb-topic-skin-editor) for information about the most modern approach to skinning a SmartClient application.

 #### Basics

 *   SmartClient components create their visual appearance by dynamically generating HTML, within the browser, using JavaScript.